SGM Degree / Materials Science and Engineering

 further education

-Others prefer to pursue a dual skill set: technical and business; finally, some choose to apply their knowledge of materials and science to other fields such as civil engineering (architecture, construction).
+Others prefer to pursue a dual career path: technical and sales; finally, some choose to apply their knowledge of materials and science to other fields such as civil engineering (architecture, construction).

 Here are your options: